 2. Volatile Couples

 There is a lot of negative affect expressed, including anger and feelings of insecurity, but no contempt.
-They haven no clear boundaries around their individual worlds, and there is enormous overlap.
+They have no clear boundaries around their individual worlds, and there is enormous overlap.
 While they have to argue a great deal about their roles, they emphasize connection and honesty in their communication.

 3. Validating Couples